amirulmenjeni/dmine/README.md

     scan-subreddit (r):
         Input type    : STRING
         Default value : all
-        Info          : A comma separated list of subreddits to be scanned. limit (l):
+        Info          : A whitespace separated list of subreddits to be scanned.
+By default, r/all will be scanned. skip-comments (l):
+        Input type    : BOOLEAN
+        Default value : False
+        Info          : Skip comments entirely.
+This means the spider will scan posts or submissions, but its comments.

+    post-limit (No symbol):
         Input type    : INTEGER
-        Default value : None
+        Default value : 999999
-        Info          : The limit on how many posts will be scanned.
+        Info          : The limit on how many comments can be collected.
+                        The default is no limit.

+    ...

 Spider input syntax is a bit similar to scrap filter syntax.
-Using the example above, suppose we want to only scan posts from r/gaming and r/mmorpg, and we want to limit the number of posts scanned to 100 only.
+Using the example above, suppose we want to only scan posts from r/gaming and r/mmorpg, and we want to limit the number of posts collected to 100.
 We could run the `reddit` spider command like so:

-    $ dmine -s reddit -i "/scan-subreddit: gaming,mmorpg /limit: 100"
+    $ dmine -s reddit -i "/scan-subreddit: gaming mmorpg /post-limit: 100"

 Similar to scrap filter, we can use symbols instead of the names of each spider input.

-    $ dmine -s reddit -i "/r: gaming,mmorpg /l: 100"
+    $ dmine -s reddit -i "/r: gaming mmorpg /post-limit: 100"